 Symbol of Life

 Human beings have often taken water’s refreshing, fluid quality as a symbol of the power of life itself.
 Many Indigenous People have understood water this way for thousands of years.
 Some of the most beautiful sacred music among indigenous tribes of North American celebrates the life-giving power of water.
-Listen to Ronald Roybal, a Pueblo Indian, celebrate this power in his performance of Where the Water Cuts Through on the Native American flute.
-Like the Pueblo Indians, the Navajo (Diné) people of the southwestern United States consider water the sacred center of life, “the heart of all that is”.
-Indigenous leaders from around the world were among the leaders at the UN Wings of Water Conference at the Hague Peace Palace, and they created the International Inter-religious Spiritual Manifesto on Water which emphasized the role of water in the spiritual lives of human beings worldwide.
+Listen to Zoongi Gabowi Ozawa Kinew Ikwe (Strong Standing Golden Eagle Woman) from the Crane clan of the Anishinabe Nation communicate the spirit of water in this song she received in a dream.

 Symbol of Purification, Protection and Healing